Skip to main content

 • Inference: Because the object is “service to the saints,” “partnership” here cannot be reduced to “fund the apostle’s lifestyle.”
 It is fellowship expressed as shared participation in a saints-directed ministry.

 Drift warning: Translating κοινωνία (koinōnia) as “partnership” is not automatically wrong, but preaching it as “donor partnership with our organization” is a category swap.
 Paul’s category is shared life + shared service within the body, not an external support model.
+This is a good rule of thumb there should be fellowship which implies intimate relationship.

 3) Single-heartedness is the moral core of the giving